 We propose to extend the findings of Drijfhout et al. (2015) with the newest generation of climate model simulations, generating a catalog of abrupt changes, along with analysis of the relevant feedbacks that may lead to abrupt change.
 For instance, changes in ocean heat and freshwater transports have a large impact on the Atlantic Meridional Overturning Circulation (AMOC), which is the main mode of ocean circulation in the Atlantic and impacts European climate.
-The primary focus will be on AMOC tipping points, with an additional focus on other tipping points that can be chosen from the catalogue of abrupt changes (i.e. abrupt sea ice loss, vegetation changes, etc.) Through this project the candidate will improve our understanding of the factors that can limit the ability of climate models to simulate abrupt climate shifts.
+The initial focus will be on AMOC tipping points, with an additional focus on other tipping points that can be chosen from the catalogue of abrupt changes (i.e. abrupt sea ice loss, vegetation changes, etc.).

 In Drijfhout et al. (2015) search, selection and classification criteria were developed allowing identification of abrupt climate changes in model simulations.
+New scripts and tools will become available in the Tipping Point analysis led by Profs Drijfhout and Lenton of the EU-funded program OptimESM.
 In a first phase, the student will apply available scripts to the newest set of climate model projections (CMIP6).
-Preliminary feedback analyses for different types of tipping elements will be sketched out following Drijfhout et al. (2015).

 The INSPIRE DTP programme provides comprehensive personal and professional development training alongside extensive opportunities for students to expand their multi-disciplinary outlook through interactions with a wide network of academic, research and industrial/policy partners.
-The student will be registered at the University of Southampton and hosted at National Oceanography Centre (NOC).
-Specific training will include:
+The student will be registered at the University of Southampton and hosted at the National Oceanography Centre, Southampton, UK.
+Specific training will

-- Receive training in the use of coding languages such as Python, MATLAB, Ferret and Fortran.
+- Receive training in the use of coding languages such as Python, MATLAB, Ferret and/or Fortran.

-The student will join the multi-disciplinary modelling team at NOC, and receive training in analysis of large model/observational datasets.
-They will acquire a solid background in ocean circulation and climate change theories.
-They will join an active team of postdoctoral researchers and postgraduate students focusing on the role of the ocean in climate.
-They will be encouraged to present results at national and international conferences and have the potential to join a research expedition if interested.
+The student will join the multi-disciplinary modelling team at UoS/NOC and receive training in analysis of large model/observational datasets.
+They will acquire a solid background in ocean circulation and climate change theories and theories on tipping points in a changing climate.
+They will join an active team of postdoctoral researchers and postgraduate students focusing on the role of the ocean in climate and connect to the tipping-point-analysis team in OptimESM.
+They will be encouraged to present results at national and international conferences.

 Drijfhout et al. 2015: Catalogue of abrupt shifts in Intergovernmental Panel on Climate Change climate models.
 Proceedings of the National Academy of Sciences of the United States of America, 112, E5777-E5786, doi:10.1073/pnas.1511451112.